amrvac/amrvac/doc/par.md

 selected, controlled by the logical _strictgetaux_.
-When _strictgetaux=T_, the parameters smallp, smallrho (and derived values minrho, minp, smalle, smalltau, smallxi) are used in an ad-hoc prescription for dealing with `vacuum', as encoded in `src/amrvacphys.correctaux`.t`.
+When _strictgetaux=T_, the parameters smallp, smallrho (and derived values minrho, minp, smalle, smalltau, smallxi) are used in an ad-hoc prescription for dealing with `vacuum`, as encoded in `src/amrvacphys.correctaux`.t`.
 In case you select _strictgetaux=F_, the subroutine _correctaux_ is used instead, which uses some kind of averaging from a user-controlled environment about the faulty cells.
-The width of this environment is set by the integer _nflatgetaux_.
+The width of this environment is set by the integer _small_values_daverage_.

 Setting `fixprocess=T` results in a call to the process subroutine before the writing of a snapshot, and following the determination of the timestep